 In many regards, obedience can be a fundamental way to keep order within a society.
 Yet, at the same time, it can also be used to promote chaos.

 There is no better example than Nazi Adolf Eichmann’s testimony during the Nuremberg trials.
-In question as to why he willingly participated in war crimes which led to the Holocaust, he responded that he was simply following orders of higher-ranking officers.
+In question as to why he willingly participated in war crimes that led to the Holocaust, he responded that he was simply following orders of higher-ranking officers.

 This struck the curiosity of Stanley Milgram, an American psychologist.
 Milgram wanted to know how an individual could obey orders even when such actions led to such enormity.

-In order to observe this psychological mystery, he conducted a study where participants were asked to play the role of a teacher.
-Each teacher was given a set of controls that allowed him/her to administer electric shocks to the learner. ¹⁰
+To observe this psychological mystery, he conducted a study where participants were asked to play the role of a teacher.
+Each teacher was given a set of controls that allowed them to administer electric shocks to the learner.
+Teachers were told to punish the learner only when they gave an incorrect answer.
+They also could adjust the level of shock they gave. ¹⁰

-What Milgram concluded was participants all obeyed the teachers in order to avoid being shocked.
-However, each participant obedience varied depending on a number of factors.
+While not every teacher administered shock when a student didn’t know the right answer, others were intrigued by the authority it gave them.
+What Milgram concluded was participants all obeyed the teachers to avoid being shocked.
+However, each participant’s obedience varied depending on several factors.

 Milgram’s Agency Theory